Igniting galaxy formation in the post-reionization universe: Conclusions

 \end{itemize}

 Our results align with an emerging picture in which gas compression is more efficient in more concentrated halos, thus promoting gas cooling and, ultimately, galaxy ignition.
-These high concentrations might be governed by formation time, spin, large-scale environment, assembly history, recent merger events -- or a complex combination of these physical processes \citep{Wechsler2002,Giocoli2012,Ludlow2014,SatoPolito2019,Wang2020,Hellwing2021}.
+These high concentrations might be governed by formation time, spin, large-scale environment, assembly history, recent merger events { (e.g., a soon-to-be descendant of the merging failed halo in Figure~\ref{fig:awake_vs_failed})} -- or a complex combination of these physical processes \citep{Wechsler2002,Giocoli2012,Ludlow2014,SatoPolito2019,Wang2020,Hellwing2021}.
 Once the galaxy is ignited, new feedback processes materialize under non-trivial timescales, which may further treat the ISM in unexpected ways \citep{Stilp2013,Hunter2025} -- i.e., by injecting heat / turbulence or rarefying / depleting the gas reservoir -- thus further complicating the usage of current ISM properties as a signpost for recent galaxy ignition.
 Addressing this complexity is the subject of future work by us and (hopefully) others.
 Meanwhile, we underscore the importance of large-volume simulation studies like ours, which quantify the frequency of galaxy ignition and its dependence on other properties -- such as mass, epoch, ISM content, halo structure, and so forth -- in a cosmologically meaningful fashion.

 Future work with our simulations also includes an exploration into the early universe, prior and during the epochs of reionization.
 To achieve this, we expect to use \texttt{BonFIRE}, a cosmological simulation similar to \texttt{FIREbox}, but with higher resolution and a larger volume (Samuel et al., in prep).
 We also plan to undertake a more thorough characterization of failed halos with a resolved gas component.
 Figure~\ref{fig:control_gas} suggests that this population contains HI, while subsets of this sample are endowed with hot, cold-dense and even star-forming gas -- thus making them potentially observable \citep{Leisman2021,Xu2023,Anand2025,Kwon2025,Montes2025,Sun2025}.
 Furthermore, in this paper we focus exclusively on centrals to avoid the effect of environment.
 However, even centrals experience the large scale tidal field \citep{Mercado2025} and ram-pressure stripping from the cosmic web \citep{Benitez-Llambay2013}.
 It is possible that location on the cosmic web influences a halo's ability to accrete \citep[as suggested by ][]{Lee2024,Jeon2025} and retain gas.
 It would also be interesting to determine if Milky Way / Local Group environments are likely to attract these class of halos, enabling the detection of their descendants in the foreseable future.
 We plan to investigates connections between galaxy-ignition (or failure) and the large-scale density / tidal field, plus the proximity to Milky Way / Local Group analogs (Figure~\ref{fig:cosmic_web}) in future papers.